gnuts/filenotify/README.md

   new files and files with changed modification time are notified and the manifest is then updated
 - removed files will NOT be notified
 - if a mailaddresses file is found, it will be used for subdirectories, too
+- if a mailtemplate file is found, this template will be used for subdirectories

 # Usage